amitkgupta/boshv3/README.md

 test        port-tcp-443-8443   false
 ```

-This is what you'll see before the Director has completed fetching the release.
+The above is what you'll see before the Director has received the Cloud Config.
 After it has, you'll see:

 ```
 $ kubectl get release --all-namespaces